 Let's not forget that the recommendations of the CNIL are not mandatory, but that their objective is to shed light on good practices in order to comply with GDPR requirements.

 It is entirely possible to implement different good practices as long as they comply with regulations.
-This being said, the CNIL provides along with its recommendations a guide that allows the different actors to determine what is acceptable in terms of consent collection and management of user preferences, and thus minimize errors of interpretation of the GDPR.
+This being said, the CNIL provides along with its recommendations a guide that allows the different actors to determine what is acceptable in terms of consent collection and management of user preferences, and thus minimise errors of interpretation of the GDPR.

 Don't wait until the last minute to comply.
 The rules are already established and applicable as of now.
 Beyond the simple implementation of recommendations, your reputation and the relationship of trust you create with your website/app users are at stake.